gkunter/coquery/docs/doc/tutorial/index.rst

 transformations without having to run the query again.
 This can be very helpful if you are working with corpora that are much bigger than ALICE, as queries can easily take a few minutes or more.
-For a detailled description of the different aggregations, see :ref:`management` in the :ref:`users`.
+For a detailled description of data management in Coquery, see :ref:`management` in the :ref:`users`.

 For now, press the 'Apply' button to produce a contingency table a contingency table instead of the frequency list: